kharbison/deal-registration-exercise/docs/design_doc.md

     * A 404 Error is returned with no entires or active entries found response.

 - More than one result is returned.
-    * A 500 Internal server error is returned because this, in theory, should never happen.
+    * A 500 Internal server error is returned because this, in theory, should not happen unless bad data gets past the parser.

 If the user does not give a valid part number to search, a 422 Unprocessable Entry is returned to the user with an explanation of what the part number should look like.

 ### CSV Parser

-The CSV parser takes at least one csv file, verifies each row for syntactically correct data, handles identifying and eliminating duplicates, removes any old data existing in the database, and injects the new data into the database.
+The CSV parser takes at least one csv file, verifies each row for syntactically correct data, handles identifying and eliminating duplicates, removes any old data existing in the database, and injects the new data into the database table.

 #### Data Verification

-Because the data received may not always be completely clean, validation of each column is done on every row.
+Because the data received may not always be clean, validation of each column is done on every row.

 - #### Part Number
     * A part number is considered valid if it starts with letters indicating its type (Saas, SW, etc.) followed by the letters PT and any combination of numbers afterwards.